-Annapurna circuit became one of our favorite treks in Nepal, we’ve done several treks including famous Everest Base Camp, Poon Hill and Mardi Himal treks.
+Annapurna circuit became one of our favorite treks in Nepal, we’ve done several treks including famous Everest Base Camp, Poon Hill, and Mardi Himal treks.
 We didn’t expect much from the route as we heard and read a lot about the road that was built in the park and completely spoiled the trekking route so we couldn’t even decide where to start walking.
 Now after completing the whole circuit we can say that the road wasn’t as bad as we thought and the scenery exceeded our expectations.
-Here is our detailed guide to Annapurna circuit we sincerely hope it’ll help you to plan the trek.
+Here is our detailed guide to the Annapurna circuit we sincerely hope it’ll help you to plan the trek.

 For detailed day by day itinerary with distances, elevation profiles, places to stay and facilities on the route go to Annapurna circuit trek itinerary.

 - Distance – 260 km/161 mi (if walking the complete route)

 - Time required – 15-18 days

 - Cost – about NRP 2440/US$22 per person per day

 - Starting point – Bhulbhule (7 km from Besisahar)

 - Highest point – Thorong La pass (5400 m)